Subbing The Subbing

 Introduction:

-where misunderstanding—and even not understanding—can live within the dialogue and still coexist beyond cultural and linguistic boundaries.
+This simple setup opens up many possible layers of communication, where misunderstanding—or even not understanding—may still have a place within the dialogue and quietly continue beyond cultural and linguistic boundaries.

 Catching a Catfish with a Gourd (Hyōnen-zu)